Ikaranetwork/Modpack/README.md

 - [Nvidium](https://modrinth.com/mod/nvidium) (Only works for Rtx 20 Series cards & above!)
 - [Distant Horizons](https://modrinth.com/mod/distanthorizons) (Has compatibility issues with most shaders)

-*To try out the branches with Nvidium or Vulcan, make sure to change the branch from main to either main or vulcan*
+*To try out the branches with Nvidium or Vulcan, make sure to change the branch from main to either nvidium or vulcan*

 # Contributors
 - Ikaranetwork